 Maybe you are just starting out on the road to creating your center or maybe you’ve been a director for 20 years, but there comes a time in every director’s life when they need to evaluate the curriculum they use in their childcare center.

 What is a childcare center curriculum?

-According to The Intentional Teacher by Ann S. Epstein (NAEYC), curriculum is ”the knowledge and skills teachers are expected to teach and children are expected to learn, and the plans for experiences through which learning will take place.”
+According to The Intentional Teacher by Ann S. Epstein (NAEYC), curriculum is ”the knowledge and skills teachers are expected to teach and children are expected to learn, and the lesson plans for experiences through which learning will take place.”

 A curriculum is a living entity.
 It should be allowed to change and grow to follow the needs of your children and educators.
 It’s one of the most important decisions you will make as a director.
-Your curriculum can define your center.
+Your daycare curriculum can define your center.
 It’s one of the first things parents ask about when touring your center.
 It’s how you market your program, and it can potentially be how your center can stand out from the crowd.

 However, making the decision can seem overwhelming.
 There’s an endless supply of philosophies and Pinterest boards and books that tell you what you “should” be teaching to your children.
 Should your four-year-olds be able to read sight words?
 Should you use thematic centers?
 Should you be totally play-based or focused primarily on academics or fall somewhere in between?

 My goal in writing this article is to help make the process a bit easier.

 First, it’s time to give some thought to your specific center and to you as the director.
 Ask yourself: